RausellLab/CelliD/README.md

 ![logo](https://github.com/RausellLab/CelliD/blob/gh-pages/tools/sticker.png?raw=true)
 ----------------------------------------

-Welcome to the official Github repository of the **CelliD** software presented at the BioRxiv preprint [CelliD: gene signature extraction and cell identity recognition at individual cell level.
-Cortal A, Martignetti L, Six E, Rausell A. BioRxiv 2020](https://www.biorxiv.org/content/10.1101/2020.07.23.215525v1)
+Welcome to the official Github repository of the **CelliD** software presented in the Article [Gene signature extraction and cell identity recognition at the single-cell level with Cell-ID, Nature Biotechnology 2021](https://rdcu.be/cjFWE)

 ## Overview